 You can find details about how to get a new State Pension statement on the GOV.UK website.

-If you want to increase your National Insurance record, normally you must make the top-up payment within six years of missing the original payment.
+If you want to fill in any gaps in your National Insurance record, normally you must make the top-up payment within six years of missing the original payment.

 There are some exceptions when you can buy years further back.